 Make Goals Centered Around Actions Rather Than Outcomes…Here’s Why.

-The Best Way to Hit Goals is to Work Backward: Let’s say you want to make $1 million.
+The Best Way to Hit Goals is to Work Backwards: Let’s say you want to make $1 million.
 Can’t your goal simply be “make $1 million”?
 This isn’t a bad goal, but there’s room for improvement.
 Here’s why:

 The goal of making $1 million is likely far off.
 While it’s not impossible to accomplish this goal in a year, it’s fairly unlikely.
 Another issue with this goal is progress is not going to be linear.
-It could take a year to make the first 15,000.
+It could take a year to make the first $15,000.
 You could get hit by a recession or lose a big client and your income could decrease compared to the previous year.
-At moments like this it’s easy to give up.
-The goal of 1,000,000 seems far off.
+At moments like this, it’s easy to give up.
+The goal of $1,000,000 seems far off.
 When trouble and setbacks come, it feels like you’re moving away from your goal, not toward it.

 Having a growth mindset means focusing on what you can control.
 With a $1 million goal, many things out of your control will impact you reaching the goal.
 What if instead we created goals centered around the actions that will get us to $1 million.